āœ• Close

 Dawa – The African Drink for colds, coughs, fever, stomach aches, and more.

 A local Masai told me how they make it.
+It serves as a gentle natural remedy for fever and related symptoms.
 I am sharing the recipe with you too.
+Let’s explore the Dawa drink benefits and why it has been trusted for generations.

 A Kenyan Tribal Doctor Shares Ancient African Drink for Cold, Cough, Fever and Stomach Ache Dawa